The Crucible of Psicobloc

 Climbing above the sea looks simple, but the marine environment introduces intense risks that demand careful management.
 Local guides and seasoned climbers strictly enforce these protocols:

-1. Water Egress & currents
+1. Water Egress & Currents

 2. Moisture & Chalk

-3. Shoe Attrition & Urchins
+3. Shoe Tricks & Sea Urchins

 Jellyfish Hazard: Mediterranean jellyfish (such as the mauve stinger) frequently migrate through these coastal waters, especially in warmer months.
 Always conduct a visual scan of the water drop zone before you start climbing to ensure a safe fall.